- Day One

 10:30 - 11:30

-Parallel: Is six months post-stroke the end?
+Parallel: Is six months post-stroke the end of rehabilitation?
 Challenging limited thinking to maximise potential

 Is six months post-stroke the end?
 Challenging limits to maximise neurological potential beyond this.